Kyle-Back Models with risk aversion and non-Gaussian Beliefs: Problem Formulation

 We now define the class of admissible strategy for the informed trader. \begin{defn} Given the pricing rule $H\in \cH$, an admissible strategy for the informed trader is an $(\cF_t)$ adapted continuous semimartingale $X$ with $X_0=0$ and satisfying

 We denote by $\cA(H)$ the admissible strategies given $H$. \end{defn}

 Note that unlike \cite{s,cd1,cdf}, we allow diffusive strategies for the informed trader.
 In equilibrium any diffusive part of $X$ will be costly for the informed trader and the equilibrium strategy of the informed trader will be absolutely continuous (see \cite{cd} for related questions).
-However, unlike \cite{ba}, we choose to assume $X$ to be continuous to avoid technicalities due to the presence of jumps.
-The condition \eqref{eq:adi} is a martingality condition for the $\cF$-Doleans-Dade exponential, $e^{\gamma\sigma\int_0^\cdot(\tilde v- H(t,X_\cdot+Z_\cdot))dB_t-\frac{\gamma^2\sigma^2}{2}\int_0^\cdot(\tilde v- H(t,X_\cdot+Z_\cdot))^2dt}$.
-Our decomposition \eqref{eq:expansionutility} hints that if this martingality condition is not satisfied, the utility of the informed trader might degenerate to $0$. }
+However, unlike \cite{ba}, we choose to assume $X$ to be continuous to avoid technicalities due to the presence of jumps. {Since $\tilde v$ is $\cF_0$ measurable, is a $\cF$-Doleans-Dade exponential.
+The condition \eqref{eq:adi} is a martingality condition for this Doleans-Dade exponential.
+Our decomposition \eqref{eq:expansionutility} hints that if this martingality condition is not satisfied, the utility of the informed trader might degenerate to $0$.

+Our admissibility condition is also a relaxation of the admissibility in \cite{ba}.
+Indeed, the admissibility condition in \cite{ba} is $\E[\int_0^T H^2(t,X_\cdot+Z_\cdot)dt]<\infty$.
+However, in \cite{ba}, this condition is only needed to show that $t\mapsto \int_0^t H(s,X_\cdot+Z_\cdot)dB_s$ is a $\cF$-martingale.
+In this sense, we directly require that the relevant (exponential) local martingale is a martingale rather than giving an integrability condition leading to this martingality.